scoulomb/myDNS/3-DNS-solution-providers/3-Google-DNS/1-Google-DNS.md

 POST https://dns.googleapis.com/dns/v1/projects/{project}/managedZones/{managedZone}/changes
 ````

-Where for instance bodt for A record creation is
+Where for instance body for A record creation is

 ````shell script
 {